aliparsa78/resposive-university-website-template/README.md

 # resposive-university-website-template

-jUSt Html and Css used
+Just Html & Css are used for this template